sahilgupta-ucreate/first-larvel-package/README.md

 # Contact Us Package

-This package will provide you a contact us form which save all information in databasetable.
+This package will provide you a contact us form which save all information in database table.

 ## Installation